ztenretep/ztenretep/README.md

 - <p align="justify">💾 My preferred programming languages are BASH and Python.
 I use other programming languages if they offer a faster or better solution.</p>

-- <p align="justify">🗃️ I started my current work with tools for Tezos.
+- <p align="justify">💾 I started my current work with tools for Tezos.
 This was driven by problems with importing private keys, which is now a solved issue.</p>

 <p align="justify">My tools should help myself and ideally others.
 I would like to spare others the work I had to do to develop the necessary basics.</p>